-2.3 Engine Monitoring Displays
+2.3 Engine Monitoring Display

 The helm is equipped with an engine-monitoring, multi-function display (MFD).
-The MFD allows the operator to monitor all engine functions, (including fuel level and motor trim) operate the engines most efficiently, and prevent serious, costly damage.
+Use the MFD to monitor all engine functions (including fuel level and motor trim), operate the engines most efficiently, and prevent serious, costly damage.
 The exact instrumentation is unique to the type of outboard engines installed on your boat.
 Refer to your engine package owner's manual for information, features, and operation of this device.